Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 All of these have at least an 8/10 rating on Hostelworld.
 Click the links to view them on Hostelworld and read past reviews!

-Old Town Hostel Angelina– dorm room costs 16 USD per night
+- Old Town Hostel Angelina– dorm room costs 19 Euros per night

-Hostel Lina – dorm room costs 16 USD per night
+- Hostel Lina – dorm room costs 23 Euros per night

 To further save money on accommodation, and have a more immersive travel experience, consider doing a work exchange!